shivamjaiswal011/Algorithm_For_Competitive_Programming/README.md

 	e) To find Fibonacci Numbers by Matrix and Fast Exponentiation O(logN).

 	f) Properties of Modular Arithmetic and Modular Multiplicative Inverse by Extended Euclidean Algorithm.

+	g) All Primes smaller than or equal to n using Sieve of Eratosthenes.